-- 2. Type 2.
-Non-potable System for Outdoor Use with a Cistern The second type of system is a large commercial or residential system that uses a cistern or other permanent storage tank to store water for irrigation and/or other nonpotable uses.
-In these systems: - Rainwater is collected by gutters and scuppers and routed through downspouts to a cistern. - The downspouts are equipped with a device to divert the first flush of water away from the cistern and to screen out large material such as leaves. - Cisterns typically are larger than 80 gallons and may provide aboveground or underground storage.
-If the cistern is underground, it must be constrained against buoyant forces. - Gutter Down pipe Foul flush reservoir with screen Overflow Screen Below-ground Reservoir - The irrigation system will likely require additional filtration and screening to prevent valves and spray heads from clogging. - The harvested rainwater will require a pumping system to distribute the water.
+2. Type 2.
+Non-potable System for Outdoor Use with a Cistern - The second type of system is a large commercial or residential system that uses a cistern or other permanent storage tank to store water for irrigation

+- Rainwater is collected by gutters and scuppers and routed through downspouts to a cistern. - The downspouts are equipped with a device to divert the first flush of water away from the cistern and to screen out large material such as leaves. - Cisterns typically are larger than 80 gallons and may provide aboveground or underground storage.
+If the cistern is underground, it must be constrained against buoyant forces.

+- The irrigation system will likely require additional filtration and screening to prevent valves and spray heads from clogging. - The harvested rainwater will require a pumping system to distribute the water.
 The components for this type of system are shown in the adjacent figure. - 3.
 Type 3.
 Non-potable System for Indoor and Outdoor Use with a Cistern The third type of system is a large residential or commercial system that stores rainwater and graywater in a cistern for indoor uses such as toilet flushing, urinal flushing, HVAC make-up water, laundry wash water, and other outdoor uses.
 In these systems: - Rainwater is collected by gutters and scuppers and routed through downspouts to a cistern.
 Graywater is collected by internal plumbing and routed to the cistern. - The downspouts are equipped with a device to divert the first flush of water away from the cistern and to screen out large material such as leaves.